sscotti/MWL_PDF_OrthancDemo/README.md

     used at this point.
 In the future, I may add composer to the docker container for convenience, but it is actually convenient to be able to run that from the host also.

-3. Change or copy .env.example to .env in the laravel folder
+3. Copy / Rename .env.example to .env in the laravel folder

+4. Copy / Rename PACS_Integration/php-fpm-nginx/default.conf.example.conf to default.conf.
+That is the config for nginx.

 4. Navigate to the root of the package and run:  docker-compose up --build (-d), and it should build and initialize in not too much time, including creation and population of some test databases, located in /MySQL_DB, /OrthancIndex and /OrthancStorage.
 Orthanc should be accessible through both the NGINX proxy